polkascan/py-substrate-metadata-docs/docs/bajun/nft.md

 ### lock_item_properties
 Disallows changing the metadata or attributes of the item.

-Origin must be either `ForceOrigin` or Signed and the sender should be the Owner of the `collection`.
+Origin must be either `ForceOrigin` or Signed and the sender should be the Admin of the `collection`.

 - `collection`: The collection if the `item`.
 - `item`: An item to be locked.